16 South Australia

 The Constitution Act 1934 is the foundation of South Australia’s political system, setting out the main framework and its core constitutional features.[4]
 As with the other states, SA has a parliamentary system of government with strong Westminster characteristics, clearly influenced by the colonial imprint of the UK.
 In 1856, South Australia became a self-governing colony, and the original 1856 Constitution was, for its time, one of the most progressive in the world, with a range of radical features including the scope of its franchise and innovations such as the secret ballot.[5]
 As again with the other states, at the core of the SA system of government is the convention of responsible government whereby the political executive holds office insofar as it has the confidence of the lower house of parliament and is accountable to the people via their elected representatives in parliament.
 This is the model of how political accountability should work in South Australia, but as we highlight below, there are ongoing questions with how well it actually works.

 South Australia has a strongly bicameral legislature comprising the lower house (the House of Assembly) and an upper house (the Legislative Council).
-Government is formed by the group winning a majority of seats in the lower house and the leader of the winning party becomes Premier.
-Since 1970, the House of Assembly has 47 members, and 24 votes are required to gain a majority.
-It is worth noting that the South Australian House of Assembly is relatively small (e.g. the WA Parliament has 95 members with a population of 2.6m), and this has had an impact on government formation.
+Government is formed by the party or parties able to command a majority on the floor of the lower house, with the leader of the governing party becoming premier.
+Since 1970, the House of Assembly has had 47 members, with 24 seats required for a majority.
+This relatively compact chamber means that government formation can hinge on just a handful of seats: a small number of independents or marginal seat results can determine which party governs, contributing to South Australia’s history of minority governments.
 The Legislative Council has 22 members (MLCs), each serving eight-year terms, with half the upper house facing election on alternating cycles.

 In the event of a deadlock between the two houses, section 41 of the Constitution Act provides for the government to seek permission to dissolve the parliament and hold new elections, although this power has never been used.[6]
 The main mechanism to resolve deadlocks has been the use of Conference Procedures to broker agreement on disputed bills.[7]
-There have been calls to abolish the upper house, and in 2015 then Labor Premier Mike Rann backed away from holding a referendum on the issue.[8]
-There appears, however, to be limited appetite for a unicameral system, such as in Queensland.
+There have been occasional calls to abolish the upper house, most recently from the Rann Labor government, which briefly entertained the idea.
+Public support for adopting a unicameral system, as Queensland has, appears limited.[8]

 South Australian Distinctiveness

 While similar to other states, the South Australian political system has some distinct features, not least the issue of boundaries and boundary redistribution.
-South Australia has had a long history of malapportionment or what was termed the ‘Playmander’ — with highly disproportionate electorate sizes[10] giving disproportionate representation to rural constituencies, violating the principle of ‘one vote, one value’.
-The term was rather maladroit, since malapportionment is rather different from ‘gerrymandering’, the manipulation of individual electoral boundaries for partisan advantage.
+South Australia has had a long history of malapportionment or what was termed the ‘Playmander’ – with highly disproportionate electorate sizes giving disproportionate representation to rural constituencies, violating the principle of ‘one vote, one value’.[10]
+The term was somewhat misleading, since malapportionment is distinct from ‘gerrymandering’, the manipulation of individual electoral boundaries for partisan advantage, but made for a convenient play on words.[11]
 While malapportionment was abolished in the 1970s, the issue of electoral boundaries remains contentious in South Australian politics for several reasons.
 First, South Australia has a distinct geography.
-After Western Australia, South Australia has the second-most highly concentrated population, with most people living in or near Adelaide or the other major urban centres (approximately 75 per cent of a total state population of 1.67 million).
+After Western Australia, South Australia has the second-most highly concentrated population, with most people living in or near Adelaide or the other major urban centres (approximately 77 per cent of a total state population of 1.89 million).
 This means that most elections are decided by marginal seats in metropolitan or outer suburban areas.

 Second, and relatedly, there tends to be a rough distinction between where the voters and supporters of the major parties reside.
 An issue for the Liberal Party, especially during the Rann–Weatherill years, was that its voters live disproportionately in rural areas.
-The effect is that their vote tends to be concentrated, and, despite winning the popular vote, they have often lost the contest for winning most seats.
+The effect is that their vote tends to be concentrated, winning those seats with surplus and hence wasted votes.
+Thus, despite winning the popular vote, they have often lost the contest for winning most seats.
 The Liberals ‘won’ the two-party preferred vote at the 2002, 2010 and 2014 elections but did not win office.

-Third, and what was unique to South Australia, one reason electoral boundaries proved to be so problematic was the so-called fairness provision in the Constitution Act, overseen by SA’s Electoral Division Boundaries Commission.
+Third, and unique to South Australia, is the fact that electoral boundaries proved so problematic because of the so‑called fairness provision in the Constitution Act, overseen by SA’s Electoral Division Boundaries Commission.
 This clause was introduced by Labor in 1991 and was supported by the Liberals.
-It required that after each election the electoral boundaries be redrawn to ensure that the winning party or grouping that secured 50 per cent of the two-party preferred vote should be able to be ‘elected in sufficient numbers to enable a government to be formed’.[11]
+It required that after each election the electoral boundaries be redrawn to ensure that the winning party or grouping that secured 50 per cent of the two-party preferred vote should be able to be ‘elected in sufficient numbers to enable a government to be formed’.[12]
 Pursuit of this form of electoral ‘fairness’ proved elusive, however, and from 1997 to 2018, only three of the six winning governments achieved over 50 per cent of the two-party preferred count.
-In one of the final acts of the 2014–18 parliament, the Greens introduced a Bill to remove the ‘fairness provision’ from the Constitution Act, and with the support of Labor and others the Bill was passed in December 2017.[12]
+In one of the final acts of the 2014–18 parliament, the Greens introduced a Bill to remove the ‘fairness provision’ from the Constitution Act, and with the support of Labor and others the Bill was passed in December 2017.[13]

 The political history of South Australia